microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/multitenantorganizationjoinrequesttransitiondetails.md

 ---
 title: "multiTenantOrganizationJoinRequestTransitionDetails resource type"
-description: "Details of the processing status for a tenant joining a multi-tenant organization."
+description: "Details of the processing status for a tenant joining a multitenant organization."
 author: "rolyon"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"